 Modalities that often use a “deep tissue” approach include sports massage, Shiatsu, Thai and Balinese style massage, and numerous other offshoots.

 Swedish massage vs. deep tissue massage

 Instead, they opt for a standard Swedish massage.
-However, both Swedish and deep tissue massage share fundamental principles and only differ in their intention, pressure application, and focus.
+But both Swedish and deep tissue massage share fundamental principles and only differ in their intention, pressure application, and focus.

-It was actually Dutch doctor Johann Georg Mezger who created the systematic application of five specific strokes that are now known as Swedish (classic) massage.
+It was actually Dutch doctor Johann Georg Mezger who created the application of five specific strokes that are now known as Swedish (classic) massage.
 The terms were named from French terminology by Dr. Mezger due to the rising popularity at the time for the French terms masseuse and masseur.

-Applications of these techniques can be arranged in various ways according to individual therapist preference, which gives a more unique and artful approach to the bodywork.
+Applications of these techniques can be arranged in many ways according to each therapist’s preference, which gives a more unique and artful approach to the bodywork.
 Strokes can be applied with fingers, palms, elbows and forearms at any level of pressure.

 With the five foundational massage strokes, deep tissue massage often incorporates forearm and elbow moves applied with varying pressure to a targeted area.
 Stretching—either actively or passively—can also be added into a deep tissue massage, which is a predominant element in athletic treatments, Hawaiian lomi lomi, Thai, and Balinese style massages.

 Stripping, or deep friction pressure, can also be applied with the therapist’s knuckles, elbows, forearms, or thumbs.
 Deep tissue massages don’t always include oil or lotion and can be performed while you’re fully clothed.